Trevor20/SQL-PowerBI-Portfolio/projects/Project3-FlightBookingAnalysis/README.md

-# Airline Booking Analysis With SQL and Power BI
+# Flight Booking Analysis using SQL & Power BI

 ## 🚀 Project Overview

-This project focuses on analysing airline booking data to uncover passenger booking trends, preferred booking methods, popular destinations and flight-related preferences.
+This project explores historical flight booking data to uncover patterns in passenger behavior, booking methods, popular destinations and flight-related preferences.
+The goal is to help the airline understand customer preferences and optimize marketing and operational strategies.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project3-FlightBookingAnalysis/report)

 ## 🎯 Objectives

 - Analyse weekly booking trends.
-- Assess hourly air traffic.
+- Assess preferred flight hours and booking days.
-- Evaluate customer preferences for trip type and method of booking flights.
+- Evaluate customer preferences for trip type and booking channels.
-- Identity major customer market segments.
+- Identity key market segments by booking origin and travel behavior.

 ## 🧠 Business Problem

-An Airline wants to understand customer behavior and route-level booking trends to improve marketing campaigns and operational efficiency.
-Key stakeholders are interested in analyzing booking volume, customer preferences with booking flights and in-flight services, and route popularity.
+An Airline wants to understand customer behavior and booking patterns to improve marketing campaigns and operational efficiency.
+Key stakeholders are interested in analyzing booking volume, customer preferences in booking flights and extra services, and identifying major booking sources by geography.

 ## 📖 Dataset